The pupil premium grant is spent well and, as a result, disadvantaged pupils make better than expected progress.

 From September 2012, school leaders and governing bodies need to ensure that their school is publishing information to parents and carers about how all Pupil Premium funding has been used and what the impact has been on learning, attainment and pupils wellbeing and/ or pastoral care.

-There are currently 32 pupils attending our school who are in receipt of Pupil Premium funding, accounting for 15% of the total number of eligible children currently on roll; two of these pupils are currently in receipt of early years pupil premium funding.
+There are currently 41 pupils attending our school who are in receipt of Pupil Premium funding, accounting for 23% of the total number of eligible children currently on roll.
+In addition to this, two pupils are currently in receipt of early years pupil premium funding.

 There are currently two children on roll at our school who have been looked after continuously for more than six months and no children of service personnel.

-In the 2017-2018 academic year, Someries Infant and Nursery School will receive a total of £44, 880 in Pupil Premium funding.
+In the 2017-2018 academic year, Someries Infant and Nursery School received a total of £50, 473 in Pupil Premium funding.

 Funding for CLA pupils does not go to their school; it goes to the virtual school head (VSH) in the local authority that looks after the child.
 VSHs are responsible for managing pupil premium funding for looked-after children.